STATE UNIVERSITY OF NEW YORK AT STONY BROOK

 The Executive Committee shall review the need for each Senate committee, and its mandate, every four years.
 Recommendations for the establishment or elimination of committees shall be presented to the Senate for vote in accordance with Section IX of the Constitution and Section VII of the By-laws.

 VI.
 Committee Membership

-Faculty and professional employee members of Senate committees shall serve terms of three years, with the exception of one member of the Library Personnel Policy Committee.
+Faculty and professional employee members of Senate committees shall serve terms of three years.
+Committee.
 Members may not serve more than two consecutive terms.
 Terms shall be staggered so that no more than one half of the seats on a committee shall be open in any election.
 Terms shall begin on the first day of the following fall semester.
 Committees shall have voting membership as follows.